Ayesh/Composer-Preload/README.md

 # Configuration

-Before you can run the `composer preload` command, you **must** define the directories to preload.

-Modify your `composer.json` file, and create a section called `extra` if it's not there already.
+* Modify your `composer.json` file, and create a section called `extra` if it's not there already.
 ```
 {
   "extra": {